-- In Georgia, 76% of students reported that, in most mathematics lessons, the teacher shows an interest in every student's learning (OECD average: 63%), and 70% that the teacher gives extra help when students need it (OECD average: 70%). - Many students study mathematics in a disciplinary climate that is not favourable to learning: in 2022, about 22% of students in Georgia reported that they cannot work well in most or all lessons (OECD average: 23%); 28% of students do not listen to what the teacher says (OECD average: 30%); 29% of students get distracted using digital devices (OECD average: 30%); and 23% get distracted by other students who are using digital devices (OECD average: 25%).
+- In Romania, 57% of students reported that, in most mathematics lessons, the teacher shows an interest in every student's learning (OECD average: 63%), and 61% that the teacher gives extra help when students need it (OECD average: 70%).
+In 2012, the corresponding shares were 69% and 63%.
+Mathematics results in 2022 tended to decline less, on average, in education systems where more students reported that teachers give extra help when students need it, compared to ten years earlier. - Many students study mathematics in a disciplinary climate that is not favourable to learning: in 2022, about 21% of students in Romania reported that they cannot work well in most or all lessons (OECD average: 23%); 28% of students do not listen to what the teacher says (OECD average: 30%); 35% of students get distracted using digital devices (OECD average: 30%); and 31% get distracted by other students who are using digital devices (OECD average: 25%).
 On average across OECD countries, students were less likely to report getting distracted using digital devices when the use of cell phones on school premises is banned.